-If you do not indicate this then it will be assumed that you have decided to contribute the relevant percentage of your Pensionable Salary to the Scheme.
+If you do not indicate this then it will be assumed that you have decided to contribute the relevant percentage of your CARE Pensionable Salary to the Scheme.

-You can change your decision about Salary Sacrifice at a later date (see Appendix B).
+You can change your decision about Salary Sacrifice at a later date (see Appendix A).
 If you do not choose Salary Sacrifice when you are first eligible to do so but subsequently change your mind, your choice will take effect from the beginning of the next Tax Year and you will need to give the Employer one month's notice.
-You should write to Kate Robertson at the Employer, at the address in Section 1, if you wish to give notice of a change.
+You should write to First Actuarial, at the address in Section 1, if you wish to give notice of a change.